-- Resolve complaints promptly and with the most appropriate response. - Follow the compliance procedures that apply to your business area to make sure complaints are recorded, resolved, and reported appropriately.
-Remember some complaints have regulatory response deadlines so addressing issues in a timely manner is important. - Share customer complaints with others only on a "need to know" basis-and follow any relevant data protection requirements.
+- If you encounter a situation in which you believe a potential complaint has been made, immediately provide this information to your business area's customer Complaint Contact (if applicable) or your leader to make sure the complaint is recorded, resolved, and reported.
+Remember -some complaints have regulatory response deadlines so addressing issues in a timely manner is important. - Share customer complaints with others only on a "need to know" basis-and follow any relevant data protection requirements.